gbogard/cats-mtl-talk/slides.md

 ---

+^ Let's say we want to write a function that reads a secret document, and fail if the user doesn't have the required permission read it.
+I could do it like this.
-^ Few things to note here :
+Few things to note here :
-  - The F[_]: Applicative is a context bound
+  - I have abstracted over the monad type, that's why you see F instead of IO
+  - I have used a context-bound to tell the compile that this particular f is an applicative
   - It isn't necessary
-  - FunctorRaise wants you to provide the type of your errors, meaning you can rasie any type of errors you want, hence our ADT
+  - FunctorRaise wants you to provide the type of your errors, meaning you can raise any type of errors you want, hence our ADT
   - You can add as many effects as you want to the F monad, just add the implicit parameter for the mtl type class you want to implement